esyede/alitphp/README.md

 ### Contribute
-Please fork or pull request if you find this useful.
+Please fork and pull request if you find this useful.